-Nicole is the first chairperson of the Ability Awareness Committee, a municipal organization that advocates for disabled individuals.
+Nicole was named the first chairperson of the Homer Glen Ability Awareness Committee, a municipal organization that advocates for disabled individuals.
 They host monthly events for the Village that range from educational roundtable discussions to free sign-language classes.
-She is also a co-chair of the parks committee which has allowed her to have inclusive and accessible playgrounds built in her community.
+She is also a co-chair of the Homer Glen Parks Committee which has allowed her to have inclusive and accessible playgrounds built in her community.
 She is currently working with people from other regions across the nation to do the same.
-Nicole is responsible for the first GoTo Inclusive shopping cart in the Midwest, an initiative she is currently taking globally.
+One of her favorite organizations is Unlimited Play Playgrounds, in which Nicole has had the honor of being their keynote speaker for the annual fundraising gala, raising thousands of dollars to help build more inclusive parks in states across the USA.

-Nicole was named Mrs. Illinois in June of 2022 for the Mrs. America system, and then went on to win the title of Mrs. America in August.
-She looks forward to partnering with them this year to not only continue inspiring community inclusivity, but also to work with the Mrs. America national platform the Victoria’s Voice Foundation to prevent drug addiction and save lives.
 Nicole would also like to help bridge the gaps in the available resources for disabled individuals.
-Unfortunately the disabled community is not immune to drug addiction.
+Unfortunately, the disabled community is not immune to drug addiction.
 In fact, new evidence shows that people with disabilities are more likely, and at a higher risk, than the general population to misuse opioids and develop drug addictions.
 Sadly, they are also much less likely to receive treatment due to the difficulties of access to care.
 Starting these conversations and working with doctors and treatment care facilities is on her long list of goals this year.